PavelBartos295/calculator/Readme.md

-# Calculator
+# COOLCULATOR

-This is a project that resembles a calculator.
+This is a project that resembles a COOLCULATOR.

 ## Installation